-Rear wiper, ESP + traction control, Sports tuned suspension, Bluetooth connectivity with voice control, PAS, Ford easy fuel, Trip computer, Heated door mirrors, Black roof rails, Front fog lights, Dual zone electronic auto temperature, Tonneau cover...
+Rear wiper, ESP + traction control, Sports tuned suspension, PAS, Ford easy fuel, Trip computer, Heated door mirrors, Black roof rails, Front fog lights, Dual zone electronic auto temperature, Tonneau cover...

 It's easy with Motability!
 You choose the car, we do the rest.

 Combined - 48 mpg EC Extra Urban - 0 mpg EC Urban - 0.